 Fullerton, CA 92832

 There you have it.
-FJC did not get the answer they wanted from Dudek the first time because of us residents who actually care enough to show up to meetings and write letters.
-It’s not meant to happen Greg… We will never give up our quiet neighborhood to an unnecessary, noisy and light polluting football stadium at Fullerton College’s Sherbeck Field- Trustee Jeff Brown and president Greg Schulz you can call it a ‘classroom’, a ‘learning center’ or whatever you want, but a noisy football stadium is a noisy football stadium by any other name… and we’re especially speaking to you Greg Schulz, Jeff Brown and Molly McClanahan.
+FJC did not get the answer they wanted from Dudek environmental consultants the first time because we residents actually care enough to show up to the meetings and write the letters.
+Sherbeck Stadium is not meant to happen Greg, FJC, Jeff Brown, Molly McClanahan… We will never give up our quiet neighborhood to an unnecessary, noisy and light polluting football stadium at Fullerton College’s Sherbeck Field- Trustee Jeff Brown and president Greg Schulz you can call it a ‘lighted classroom’, a ‘learning center for nighttime instruction’ or whatever else you want, but a noisy football stadium is a noisy football stadium by any other name… 5,000 screaming and cheering fans make a lot of noise.
+A lot. of. noise. and we’re especially speaking to you Greg Schulz, Jeff Brown and Molly McClanahan.